 Ms Nesci explains that labelling any behaviours as a disorder without the advice of a professional could have a negative impact on an individual and society.

 “It is also important to gain professional advice as to how parents are best to intervene, to ensure that other mental illnesses, such as anxiety and depression are not overlooked, due to similarities in presenting symptoms,” Ms Nesci said.

-With the growth in popularity of games like Fortnite Battle Royale parents can help in playing a role to ensure a child’s physical and psychological health by keeping communication lines open.
+With the growth in popularity of computer games like Fortnite Battle Royale, parents can help in playing a role to ensure a child’s physical and psychological health by keeping communication lines open.

-“Parents can assist by referring their children to a specialised help line or trained professional to increase awareness around how to best navigate these complex situations and support their children to ensure positive health outcomes are achieved,” adds Ms Nesci.
+“Parents can assist by referring their children to a specialised help line or trained professional to increase awareness around how to navigate these complex situations. and support their children to ensure positive health outcomes are achieved,” adds Ms Nesci.

 Bupa has recently partnered with Kids Helpline to sponsor the Kids Helpline @ School Wellbeing program, free counsellor-led sessions delivered in the classroom to primary school students around the country.

-Kids Helpline’s latest report figures show more tweens are contacting the free hotline than ever, on major issues including anxiety, online addiction, self-harm, eating disorders and thoughts of suicide.
+Kids Helpline’s latest report shows more tweens are contacting the free hotline than ever, on major issues including anxiety, online addiction, self-harm, eating disorders and thoughts of suicide.